Lenovo Brand World

 Details

-Guidance for drawing characters’ heads, hands and shoes.
+Guidance for drawing characters’ heads, hands, and shoes.

-Heads
+Heads and hands

-Shoes
+Shoes and clothing

 Devices